 ESY decisions are made at the IEP meeting.
-There is guidance from the Pennsylvania Department of Education regarding students who are identified as severely handicapped - mentally, physically or emotionally.
-Decisions about ESY for this target group of students need to be made by February 28th of each year, in order to be sure that parents have sufficient time to exercise their procedural safeguards rights, if necessary.
-This means that the Notice of Recommended Educational Placement (NOREP) concerning the school district's, IU's, or charter school's recommendation regarding eligibility for ESY can be issued no later than March 31, in order to give parents enough time to raise concerns.
+There is guidance from the Pennsylvania Department of Education regarding students who are identified as severely disabled - mentally, physically or emotionally.
+Decisions about ESY for this target group of students need to be made by February 28 of each year, in order to be sure that parents have sufficient time to exercise their procedural safeguards rights, if necessary.
+This means that the Notice of Recommended Educational Placement/ Prior Written Notice (NOREP/PWN) concerning the school district's, intermediate unit's, or charter school's recommendation regarding eligibility for ESY can be issued no later than March 31, in order to give parents enough time to raise concerns.